 Derived from the Arabic word for “sweet”, the term halva or similar is used in countries around the world to refer to countless varieties of nut- or flour-based confectionery.
 This sesame-based version, popular throughout the Middle East, is from Lebanon and is swirled with chocolate, slivered almonds and pistachios.
 Let's make chocolate halva cake!

 This semolina and yoghurt slice, known as nammoura, is one of the simplest desserts you can make for a dinner party.
 Its fragrance is derived from an aromatic sugar syrup (atter), made with rosewater and orange blossom water.
-This recipe also uses mahlab, a powerful spice with notes of bitter almond and cherry to add extra dimension.
+This recipe also uses mahlab, a powerful spice with notes of bitter almond and cherry to add an extra bit of oomph.

 5. French toast

 Doused in caramel syrup and smothered in thick custard, this simple yet luxurious bread dessert is quick to prepare and requires minimal cooking.
 It's all about the chilling time in this Lebanese cream slice (ayesh el saraya).

 These crisp golden pastries filled with ashta cream – a clever Lebanese unsweetened faux clotted cream – and then drenched with a fragrant syrup.
 Pistachios and rose petals make the perfect touch.

 This rich Lebanese mafroukeh is traditionally made using clotted cream, while some cooks use whipped ricotta sweetened with sugar and flavoured with orange blossom water.
 This dessert isn’t particularly hard to make (don’t be put off by the long roasting time for the semolina) but the syrup and semolina must be completely cool when combined.

 8. Go fig-ure